valkey-io/valkey-doc/docs/reference/cluster-spec.md

 1. It removes the node with the specified node ID from the nodes table.
 2. It sets a 60 second ban which prevents a node with the same node ID from being re-added.

-The second operation is needed because Redis Cluster uses gossip in order to auto-discover nodes, so removing the node X from node A, could result in node B gossiping about node X to A again.
-Because of the 60 second ban, the Redis Cluster administration tools have 60 seconds in order to remove the node from all the nodes, preventing the re-addition of the node due to auto discovery.
+The second operation is needed because Valkey Cluster uses gossip in order to auto-discover nodes, so removing the node X from node A, could result in node B gossiping about node X to A again.
+Because of the 60 second ban, the Valkey Cluster administration tools have 60 seconds in order to remove the node from all the nodes, preventing the re-addition of the node due to auto discovery.

 Further information is available in the `CLUSTER FORGET` documentation.

 ## Publish/Subscribe

-In a Redis Cluster, clients can subscribe to every node, and can also publish to every other node.
+In a Valkey Cluster, clients can subscribe to every node, and can also publish to every other node.
 The cluster will make sure that published messages are forwarded as needed.

 The clients can send SUBSCRIBE to any node and can also send PUBLISH to any node.
 It will simply broadcast each published message to all other nodes.

-Redis 7.0 and later features sharded pub/sub, in which shard channels are assigned to slots by the same algorithm used to assign keys to slots.
+Valkey 7.0 and later features sharded pub/sub, in which shard channels are assigned to slots by the same algorithm used to assign keys to slots.
 A shard message must be sent to a node that owns the slot the shard channel is hashed to.
 The cluster makes sure the published shard messages are forwarded to all nodes in the shard, so clients can subscribe to a shard channel by connecting to either the master responsible for the slot, or to any of its replicas.